progressdb/ProgressDB/docs/developer/retention.md

 Coordinator lease
 -----------------

-The system uses a file-based lease located at the audit path by default (`retention.lock`).
+The system uses a file-based lease located under the retention state folder (`<DBPath>/state/retention/retention.lock`).
 The lease contains `owner` and `expires` fields; the runner acquires the lease before starting work and heartbeats to renew it periodically.
 If the lease cannot be acquired the runner skips the run.

+Startup behavior: audit persistence is required for compliance.
+The server will attempt to attach the audit sink at `<DBPath>/state/audit` during startup; if the path cannot be created or is an existing non-directory file the process will fail to start.
+Ensure the process user can create and write the `state` folder under the configured DB path.

 Purge behavior
 --------------